teclone/rollup-all/README.md

 - **srcDir**: defines the relative path to your project's source folder.
 Defaults to `src`.

-- **mainModuleFileName**: defines the projects main file name such as `index.js`, `main.js`, `entry.js`.
+- **entryFile**: defines the projects main file name such as `index.js`, `main.js`, `entry.js`.
 Defaults to `index.js`.

-- **mainModuleName**: defines the globally exposed module name. this applies specifically to projects that uses `iife` dist builds. e.g, `JQuery` for jquery, `React` for react,
+- **moduleName**: defines the globally exposed module name. this applies specifically to projects that uses `iife` dist builds. e.g, `JQuery` for jquery, `React` for react.
+Default value is read from your projects `package.json` file.

 - **fileExtensions**: defines an array of project src code file extensions to process.
 Every other file within the src directory is regarded as asset files, except **.d.ts** files which are regarded as type definition files.

 - **exclude**: defines a list of modules to exclude from the build.
-Entries can be strings or regex. e.g `"src/modules/*.js"` ignores every .js file inside src/modules directory.
+Entries can be strings or RegExp expressions. e.g `"modules/*.js"` ignores every .js file inside src/modules directory.

 - **include**: defines a list of modules to include in the build.
 Entries can be strings or regex.
-Defaults to `["*"]`, which includes everything.

-- **copyAssets**: defines if asset files should be copied over during the build process.
+- **assets**: defines array of asset files to copy during the build process. entries can be string or regex values.

 - **copyTypings**: defines if type definition files should be copied over during the build process.
 Defaults to true for lib build, but false for dist build.

-- **typingsDir**: defines directory to copy type definition files to. defaults to **lib/typings** for lib build, and **dist/typings** for dist build.
-The typings directory should match with the entry in your **tsconfig.json** file.

-- **uglify***: defines if the build should be minified. **Note that when running in production environment, this value is automatically set to true**.
+- **uglify\***: defines if the build should be minified. **Note that when running in production environment, this value is automatically set to true**.
 You must supply an uglifier plugin for it to work.
 Default value is `false`.

 - **interop**: defines if `rollup.js` interop functionality should be enabled.